nicobao/how-to-localize-app/README.md

 - 2 repositories: one with the main code (ex: `front-localized-template`), and one separate with only the `locales/` directory that only Weblate interact with
 - Devs only push to the `public/locales/dev` directory.
-- Once a release is done, the ops team copy-paste `public/locales` to the weblate-specific repository and push it its main branch via a PR.
-This process is probably manual.
+- Once a release is done, the ops team copy-paste `public/locales` to the weblate-specific repository and merge it to the repo's main branch via a PR.
+This process is manual.
-- Once pushed, Weblate will automatically receive the info because of the webhook
+- Once pushed, Weblate will automatically be updated because of the webhook.
 - Translators do their job & devs keep working
-- Once translators finish their job, the ops team serve the react app previously released but with `/locales` being redirected to a copy of the Weblate repo with all the translations via a reverse proxy like nginx (the ops team can also tag and release some package of the `/locales` directory if they like)
+- Once translators finish their job, the ops team serve the react app previously released, and use a reverse proxy such as nginx to redirect the `/locales` route to a copy of the Weblate repo containing all the `/locales` translations
 - repeat

 To enable fast-feedback for translators, you should: